taksh16/Paper-To-X-Remix/readme.md

-# MINeD - Research Paper Processing API
+# Paper-To-X Research Paper Processing API

-MINeD (Minimalistic Document Summarizer and Extraction for Disaster Management) processes research papers and extracts meaningful summaries and prompts to assist in disaster management decision-making.
+From processed Research papers, Paper-To-X API using BART LLM and BertTokenizer transformer extracts the meaningful prompts from the summary and converts into Reels or Short Format Videos to gain the user attraction without reading boring Research papers.
+Features Include Voiceovers using GTTS , Options to select your favourite background music for video, Classic font size choices for your screen slides and to choose Images for your Video.
 ## Project Screenshots

 ### Home Output